Presidium of the Bundestag: Composition

 At the beginning of the 13th Bundestag (1994–1998), the election of the Vice Presidents was then regulated in the standing rules: Since then, the number of vice presidents to be elected must be at least equal to the number of factions, and each faction has the right to propose a candidate for one of the positions, against whom no opposing candidate can be brought forward.
 However, each individual vice president must still be elected by the entire house.
 If a faction fails to nominate a candidate who receives majority support, it cannot fill its seat on the Presidium, which then remains vacant.
-After the in parts right-wing extremist AfD-faction, whose candidates for the presidium had regularly not been elected, had filed a lawsuit against this practice, the Federal Constitutional Court in 2022 upheld the regulation; the court clarified that the factions have a right to nominate for positions in the presidium, but that this nomination is subject to the condition of election.
+Since first entering the Bundestag in 2017, the far-right AfD faction's candidates for the presidium have never been elected.
+They filed a lawsuit against this regulation, which the Federal Constitutional Court upheld in 2022; the court clarified that the factions have a right to nominate for positions in the presidium, but that this nomination is subject to the condition of election.

 Optionally, the Bundestag can decide to elect additional vice presidents.
 Since 1994, this has happened twice; in the 16th Bundestag (2005–2009), the SPD was allowed to nominate a second Vice President following inter-party agreement; in the 18th Bundestag (2013–2017), the CDU/CSU and SPD-factions were each allowed to nominate a second Vice President.

 The standing rules of the Bundestag also stipulate that in the event of the absence or vacancy of the entire Presidium, the President by right of age shall chair the session.
 Up to and including the 18th Bundestag (2013–2017), this was the oldest member; since the 19th Bundestag (2017–2021), it has been the longest-serving member of the Bundestag.
 This rule is of particular relevance in the first session of each legislative term until the election of the President.